TimelessPuck/Cool-Custom-Text/README.md

 Effects can be combine or can be ignored with 0.
 Custom texts support newlines and consecutives spaces.

-Here, how to create and manange a custom text:
+Here, how to create and manage a custom text:
 ```csharp
 string text = "This my <fx 2,0,0,1>cool custom text</fx> !";
 Vector2 textDim = new(284f, 60f);